Planar Graphs & Euler's Formula

 Consequences for Edge Density

 Euler's formula constrains how many edges a planar graph can have.
-The argument hinges on the observation that every face is bounded by at least 3 edges (in a simple graph with \(V \geq 3\)), and every edge borders at most 2 faces.
+The key observation is that every face boundary walk has length at least 3 (in a simple graph with \(V \geq 3\)), while the total length summed over all faces equals \(2E\) — each edge contributing exactly twice.

 Corollary: Edge Bound for Planar Graphs